ISMP (US) Français Contact Us Feedback

 How Does ISMP Canada Obtain Information?

-ISMP Canada receives information on medication incidents from individual healthcare practitioners and institutions, via telephone, email, mail, fax, or a web-based reporting program.
-In addition, hospitals may report anonymous information on medication incidents through ISMP Canada’s “Analyze-ERR”, a software documentation tool designed by ISMP Canada to track and analyze medication errors.
+ISMP Canada receives information on medication incidents from individual healthcare practitioners, consumers and institutions, via telephone, email, mail, fax, or web-based reporting programs.
+In addition, hospitals may report anonymous information on medication incidents through ISMP Canada's "Analyze-ERR", a software documentation tool designed by ISMP Canada to track and analyze medication errors.

 Does ISMP Canada Collect Identifiable Data on Patients?

-No – Never.
-ISMP Canada requests that all identifying information about patients be removed prior to it being shared with ISMP Canada.
-Individual healthcare practitioners may choose to provide their contact information for the purpose of allowing ISMP Canada to carry out follow-up investigations or to clarify information relating to a specific medication incident reported by the individual healthcare practitioner or institution, but ISMP Canada never needs to know the names of individual patients involved in medication incidents.
+Please remember that ISMP Canada does not need to collect information that directly identifies a patient.
+ISMP Canada requests that all identifying information about patients be removed prior to any report being shared with ISMP Canada.
+Individual healthcare practitioners and consumers may choose to provide their contact information for the purpose of allowing ISMP Canada to carry out follow-up investigations or to clarify information relating to a specific medication incident, but ISMP Canada never needs to know the names of individual patients involved in medication incidents.